-- Chemotherapy: Strong drugs given to kill cancer cells, usually part of a treatment plan that also includes surgery and radiation therapy
+Chemotherapy: Drugs usually given as part of a treatment plan that also includes surgery and radiation therapy

-- Immunotherapy: Treatment that uses certain parts of a person's own immune system to fight the cancer
+Immunotherapy: Treatment that uses certain parts of a person's own immune system

-- Targeted Therapy: Medication that interferes with different pathways that let the tumor grow
+Targeted Therapy: Medication that interferes with different growth pathways

-Some treatments for advanced RCC are given intravenously and some are oral therapies in the form of a tablet or pill that patients can take at home.
+Some treatments for advanced RCC are given intravenously, and some are oral therapies in the form of a tablet or pill.

 What are the current treatment approaches for managing advanced RCC?

 What are the expected benefits of each kind of treatment?